|

 Measuring out the size of the insert on a faux fireplace

-Once you have the surround cut out, you need to decide how large you want faux opening to be, and how wide you want the tiles.
+Once you have the surround cut out, you need to decide how large you want the faux opening to be, and how wide you want the front coverage (tiles/bricks).

 Measuring for tile placement on faux fireplace front.

-We went ahead and cut out the insert to make the faux fireplace box deeper.
-If you choose to cut it keep the cut out piece of mdf for the back.
+We chose to cut out the insert to make the faux fireplace box deeper.
+If you choose to cut it keep the cutout piece of MDF for the back.

 Building the Faux Fireplace Box